-The kinetic energy is added by driving the main arm of the TRV chair against a hydraulic stop in each sequence in the liberatory maneuver; this produces a mild de-acceleration which is sufficient to free even the smallest otoconia and secure a successful treatment.
+The kinetic energy is added by driving the main arm of the TRV Chair against a hydraulic stop.
+This produces a mild deceleration, which relocates even the smallest otoconia, thereby securing a successful treatment.

 Unsurpassed diagnosis of benign paroxysmal positional vertigo (BPPV)

 The 360-degree rotation allows for each semicircular canal to be stimulated individually and in its extreme position.
 This provides optimal diagnostic value and allows for reliable and repeatable maneuvers.
 Using a chair for positional maneuvers rather than traditional bedside methods also allows for prolonged testing, without patient discomfort.

 Safe and comfortable BPPV testing for all patients

 As the patient is securely and comfortably locked into position, treatment is available for all patient groups with the TRV Chair.
 Prior, patients with neck conditions and elderly, heavy or physically disabled patients were unsuitable for positioning maneuvers.
 This rendered a large group of patients without a means to treat their dizziness or vertigo.

 Integrated goggles for a detailed look at nystagmus